kodaman2/blog/_posts/2019-7-16-Another-Package-With-Cookiecutter.md

 title: Another Package with Cookiecutter
 ---

 In the previous post we've setup a basic package by manually creating the structure.
 In this post we will leverage a very cool package [Cookiecutter](https://github.com/cookiecutter/cookiecutter).
-Cookiecutter can clone the directory of another repo or even a local directory, and then it prompts for things like name, version, license, etc. You'll have a python package ready for you to code in no time.
-There is a huge database of already made templates too, not just for python.
+Cookiecutter can clone the directory of another repo or even a local directory.
+You'll have a python package ready in no time.
+There is a large database of templates too, not just for python.

 ## Installing Cookiecutter